 In the U.S., a staggering 40 percent of food goes uneaten, equaling more than 20 pounds of food per person, according to the National Resource Defense Council (NRDC).
 That adds up to more than $1,600 a year for a family of four in food waste.
 Sadly, there are also tremendous environmental and social consequences.

 “Getting food to our tables eats up 10 percent of the total U.S. energy budget, uses 50 percent of U.S. land, and swallows 80 percent of freshwater consumed in the United States,” says the NRDC website.
 Each time food is wasted, all the resources that went into growing, packaging, and transporting that food are also wasted.

 Food Shift and local chefs give unwanted fruits and vegetables a second chance and transform blotchy apples, knobby potatoes, and misshapen cucumbers into nutritious prepared foods for grocery stores.

-Much of the wasted food in the U.S. has cosmetic issues, such as abnormalities or blemishes, making it unappealing for the grocery store shelves.
-Most grocery stores have a high aesthetic standard, resulting in misshapen, nonuniform produce to be discarded, even though it is perfectly edible.
+Much of the wasted food in the U.S. has cosmetic issues, such as abnormalities or blemishes, making it unappealing for grocery store shelves.
+Most grocery stores have a high aesthetic standard, resulting in misshapen, nonuniform produce being discarded, even though it is perfectly edible.
 The ugly food movement is also taking on the issue of food waste by encouraging consumers to embrace irregularity in fresh produce.

 Food Waste in Landfills